AnisOuersighni/smtp_user_enum/README.md

 # smtp_user_enum
-bash script to automate VALID usernames searching using smtp from a wordlist and choosen Method ( VRFY, RCPT, EXPN ).
+bash script to automate VALID usernames searching using smtp from a wordlist and chosen Method ( VRFY, RCPT, EXPN ).

 **Note** :
   > Adapt the sleep time based on your connectivity and responsiveness of your target.